 doctor in Bramwell and the area until his departure in

-1944.
-Luttrell was 29 years old when he came to Bramwell,
+early 1944.
+Dr. Luttrell was 29 years old when he came to Bramwell,

 having gotten a late start on his medical education.
 Many

 of us remember the office of Dr. Luttrell in Freeman that